euc-dev/ws1-sdk-intelligence/docs/Apple/install-ios.md

 !!!Note
     Changes to the Intelligence system credentials files require developers to update to version 24.1.0 or later of dsym_upload.sh.
 If you have older versions of credentials files, you should regenerate them with the [instructions in this page](#generate-credentials-files).
 You will only need to regenerate each credentials file once.

-!!Warning
+!!!Warning
     Please note that cURL (a dependency for the script) has a known issue which may cause a failure inside the script while uploading large dSYM files.
 The version of cURL that ships with the latest OSX builds has been confirmed to exhibit this issue (7.64.1).
 If you experience problems during the upload phase of the script, try to upgrade to a newer version.
-Version 7.69.1 has been confirmed to resolved the issue.
+Version 7.69.1 has been confirmed to resolve the issue.

 - Download [WS1IntelligenceSDKDSYMUpload.zip](https://github.com/euc-releases/ws1-intelligencesdk-sdk-ios/releases/download/24.3.0/WS1IntelligenceSDKDSYMUpload.zip) and expand the zip file.
 - Place the 2 files in an appropriate place in your project.